-The Hamamelis at Reveley have been established for sometime, which is why we haven’t committed to a positive id – we will be able to determine whether Reveley’s plants are ‘mollis’ or ‘x intermedia’ when they come into leaf.
+The Hamamelis at Reveley have been established for some time, which is why we haven’t committed to a positive ID – we will be able to determine whether Reveley’s plants are ‘mollis’ or ‘x intermedia’ when they come into leaf.

 In the past twigs from Hamamelis have been used in water divining.
-It is the bark and leaves from the North American witch-hazel Hamamelis virginian, which are used in herbalism and skin care products.
+It is the bark and leaves from the North American witch-hazel Hamamelis virginiana, which are used in herbalism and skin care products.

 Hamamelis is an easy shrub to care for, it is generally trouble free, it can be pruned in spring after flowering has finished.